 Phone: +65 6799 5351

 Performance of Firms and Industries, Management Performance Measurement, Valuation and Risk Estimation, Corporate Finance, Financial Markets and Institutions

 Corporate Finance and Strategy, Corporate Financial Policy, Valuation

-Trained in France as a Chemical Engineer (University of Toulouse), he received his doctorate in economics and finance from New York University (1977).
-Before joining INSEAD he taught at New York University, the City University of New York and Columbia University (1974-1982).
+Trained as a Chemical Engineer at the University of Toulouse in France, he received his doctorate in Economics and Finance from the New York University (1977).
+Before joining INSEAD, he taught at the New York University, the City University of New York, and the Columbia University (1974-1982).

-He served on the board of several public companies and is currently a trustee of the University of the People and a member of the advisory boards of MIT Sloan and Carnegie Mellon University in Qatar.
-He consults with a number of companies on the implementation of value-based management systems and has organized, directed and participated in management development programmes around the world since 1982.
+He served on the board of several public companies and chaired the EQUIS accreditation Awarding Body (2004-2011).
+He is currently a trustee of the University of the People as well as a member of the advisory boards of the MIT Sloan School of Management and the Carnegie Mellon University in Qatar.
+He consults for a number of companies on the implementation of value-based management systems and, since 1982, has organised, directed, and participated in various executive education programmes around the world.